 Wait to file — Determine deadlines early, but submit your intent to appeal as close to the deadline as possible.
 If you do it earlier, you’ll get an earlier hearing date, which limits your ability to check other nearby properties that successfully disputed and find lower comparable values to present.

-Don’t over-inform (yet) – Providing your personal estimate of the property value won’t earn you a gold star, but it could hurt you.
-By electing to fill in this optional field you could be shortchanging yourself, preventing an even lower assessment.
+Don’t over-inform (yet) — Providing your personal estimate of the property value won’t earn you a gold star, but it could hurt you.
+By electing to fill in this optional field, you could be shortchanging yourself and preventing an even lower assessment.

-Compare yourself to others – Print out proof of similar nearby homes priced a lot lower than yours.
+Compare yourself to others — Print out proof of similar nearby homes priced a lot lower than yours.
 You can typically go to your county’s site to find this information from street to street.
-Or you can reach out to your real estate agent and ask him or her to pull comparables on for sale and recently sold homes.
+Or you can reach out to your real estate agent and ask him or her to pull comparable properties for sale and recently sold homes.

 Look for flaws — Seems counterintuitive, but notable blemishes could increase your odds when challenging your assessment.
 Things like a really impractical layout; a noisy or inferior location near a busy street, train tracks, or commercial buildings; or noticeable eyesores like shingles falling off the roof that could be photographed, dated, and presented as support, only make your case stronger.

-3. Be persistent – In some cases, an informal hearing with one county official will do the trick.
+In some cases, an informal hearing with one county official will do the trick.
 In others, you might have to push a little further.
 It could go to a more formal setting with a review board made up of local assessors.
 If you still aren’t happy with their value, you can continue to appeal.
-All you’re out is a few hours of your time and possibly a $5 to $30 filing fee and could possibly save thousands, depending on the value of your home.
+All you’re out is a few hours of your time and possibly a $5 to $30 filing fee.
+It could possibly save thousands, depending on the value of your home.

 If you just really don’t want to do it, there’s also the option of handing it over to a professional.
 Hire a firm that specializes in protesting tax appraisals: it’s less work for you, but also less reward should you win.

 Real estate tax appraisals are trending up, but at the same time, appealing your home’s tax appraisal is an option that’s available to you.
-So the next time that letter comes around, hopefully you’ll feel better prepared to roll up your sleeves and build a strong case for lowering your home’s value — and your tax bill!
+The next time that letter comes around, you’ll feel better prepared to roll up your sleeves and build a strong case for lowering your home’s value — and your tax bill!